 My abdomen was on fire and my incision was so incredibly tender to the touch.
-The last thing I wanted to do was get up and move, but after they removed my last IV’s as well as my catheter, I powered through it and made sure to get up several times throughout the day – I even pushed myself to shower and put on my own clothes.
-I kept reminding myself that the pain was temporary and I would get through it.
+The last thing I wanted to do was get up and move, but after they removed my last IVs as well as my catheter, I powered through it and made sure to get up several times throughout the day – I even pushed myself to shower and put on my own clothes.
+I kept reminding myself that the pain was temporary and that I would get through it.

 By 2:00 PM that second day, Brooks had passed his hearing test and was cleared to go home by the pediatrician.
 The OB finally made the round to my room to check on me and I made sure to really sell it at how great I was feeling and doing.
 She also cleared me to go home.
 She left the room and I wanted to cry from excitement.
-And I don’t think I have ever seen Jarett move so fast as he packed up all of our things to take down to the car.
+And I don’t think I have ever seen the Bearded Gent move so fast as he packed up all of our things to take down to the car.

-At exactly 41 hours after being admitted into the hospital, we were being discharged, packing our things up and loading Brooks into the car.
 And God bless our nurse who knew how badly I wanted to go home and made sure our papers were already prepped for discharge that morning.

 The entire 35 minutes home, I never took my eyes off of Brooks.
 I was a mother of five now.
 I was headed home to begin a new stage in life and it was completely surreal.
 Still in so much pain and not sure how the next several days and weeks would go, I just know the smile never left my face.